janaagaard75/framework-investigations/typescript-marionette-v2/README.md

 ## Notes

-Marionette's view hierarchy.
+This is Marionette's view hierarchy.
 LayoutView and CompositeItemView and CollectionView can always be replaced by the more advanced LayoutView and CompositeView, so there doesn't seem any reason to use the two former, except, perhaps, for some  performance considerations.

              View
             /    \